Islands of the Venetian Lagoon

 If I only have time for one island, which should I choose?

 If you want a neon-hued kaleidoscope of colorful houses, head to Burano, while Torcello is the clear choice for ancient, atmospheric silence and Byzantine mosaics.
 The two are easy to pair, as they're just a 5-minute boat ride apart.
 For world-famous glassblowing heritage, choose Murano.
-And for beach time on the Adriatic, head to Lido.
+And for beach time on the Adriatic, head to Venice Lido.

 Which of these islands is the closest to Venice?